dvdebugger/bilt3project/README.md

-# Project: Final DevOps BootCamp Project (playdatenow)
+# Final DevOps BootCamp Project: playdatenow

 ##Overview
 1- Create and deploy an EC2 machine using your favorite IAC tool “Cloud Formation”